dlang/dmd/compiler/test/trace/trace_todo.md

+- Make behavior be controlled via the `-trace` flag because I believe this is gonna be the most productive way of interaction.
+For instance
+  - `dmd -trace=sum:Function,Type;file:trace`
+  - `-trace=all:Template`
+  - `-trace=file:SOME_FILE`
 - Discuss traceFile naming.
 Shall we add automatically add a timestamp to the file name?
 - Can we merge this file, trace_file.d into trace.d?
 - Adjusting symbol casings